 Even if for example real estate operators directly do not have to report their operations in accordance with the Taxonomy, they may still need to report their energy and eco-efficiency activities in a similar way, so that investors can in turn report their own investments.
 Similarly, a real estate operator may find motivation for similar reporting regarding possible changes in ownership.

-“As the Disclosure Regulation requires the companies to publish also if the ESG criteria is not met in their business, in practice many companies most likely will comply with the criteria also simply for image reasons” says Helena Kinnunen, Senior Legal Counsel and specialized in Real Estate and Construction law at Fondia Finland.
+"When the disclosure regulation requires companies to disclose information even when the ESG criteria have not been met in their business, this is likely to lead to companies complying with the criteria simply for image reasons," says Satu Pohja, Senior Legal Counsel at Fondia Finland.

 In practice it may be demonstrated and ensured by contractual means that the targets under the Taxonomy are actually met by the company.
 This requires an overarching point of view: from environmental certificates of buildings to waste management systems, reducing car traffic, using recycled materials in construction and energy saving machines and processes in business.